paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-063-support-for-east-european-democracy-seed.md

 (3) clear-cut delineation of such United States actions at an early date is integral to United States leadership of this effort.

-**(b) Initial SEED Program report** Accordingly, the first report pursuant to subsection (c) 11 See References in Text note below. of this section shall be a comprehensive report that includes a full description of all SEED Actions taken pursuant to each provision of this chapter since November 28, 1989.
+**(b) Initial SEED Program report** Accordingly, the first report pursuant to subsection (c) 11 See References in Text note below. shall be a comprehensive report that includes a full description of all SEED Actions taken pursuant to each provision of this chapter since November 28, 1989.

 ### Statutory Notes

 #### References in Text
 This chapter, referred to in text, was in the original “this Act”, meaning Pub.
 L. 101–179, Nov.
 28, 1989, 103 Stat.
 1298, which is classified principally to this chapter.
 For complete classification of this Act to the Code, see Short Title note set out under [section 5401 of this title](./chapter-063-support-for-east-european-democracy-seed.md#section-5401) and Tables.

-Subsection (c) of this section, referred to in subsec. (b), was repealed by Pub.
+Subsection (c), referred to in subsec. (b), was repealed by Pub.
 L. 112–74, div.
 I, title VII, § 7034(n), Dec.
 23, 2011, 125 Stat.
 1217.

 #### Amendments
 2011—Subsec. (c).
 Pub.
 L. 112–74 struck out subsec. (c), which required President to submit annual SEED Program report.